 There is also currently a one-off activation fee of €29.99 which gives a first-year cost of just under €400.

-Amazon currently has the rights to all the top tier ATP and WTA tournaments, as well the as US Open and the ATP year-end finals.
+Amazon currently has the rights to most of the top-tier ATP and WTA tournaments, as well as the US Open and the ATP year-end finals.

 Fastest deal on the market: Pure Telecom Premium Speed